HDSB-GWS-ProgrammingClub/jasons-stuff/Notepad--/README.md

 - Removed inability to close application for less inconvenience/Éliminé l'incapacité de fermer l'appli pour moins d'inconvénients
 - Less inconvenience overall/Moins d'inconvénients l'ensemble
 - **Important:**
-- If you are using Windows, do not separate "Notepad-- 5.0.exe" and the "Azure-ttk-theme-main" folder after unzip
+- If you are using Windows, do not separate files in folder

 **Notepad-- quatrième édition**
 - Cancelled to work on final version of Notepad--